Expatria (Ex-pat-tree-uh)

 Law and Order

 Given Expatria's prioritization of community, any wrongdoing is seen as a slight not against one person but against the entire collective, and as such, is tried publically at The Table by a rotating jury that is mostly symbolic; pretty much everything is decided by community agreement about the severity of a crime and rehabilitation is emphasized.
 The nature of the city-state is that many people who were previously criminals find their way aboard, but they quickly learn to assimilate and behave or be marooned with no remorse.
 The people of Expatria are fiercely protective of their culture and of each other, and the punishment for those who seem unrepentent is to spit them back into the cold sea and the colder cultures outside of the city's embrace, usually on a dinghy or rowboat with a day's rations, a compass, and a "good riddance."
 Many would-be criminals who come to Expatria however soon find that their impetus for committing crime (poverty, hunger, homelessness) are addressed by the open community support of Expatria and they don't need or want to hurt the community anymore.
-Typically, crimes are given weight based on the reason why they were committed and if the underlying reason can be committed.
+Typically, crimes are given weight based on the reason why they were committed and if the underlying reason can be addressed.
 For example, theft is highly frowned upon, but if it comes to light that someone stole because another was not helping them or a part of the community simply couldn't help, the redress might vary (from punishing the person who refused to help or committee action to address the dearth of supplies).
 Some crimes are seen as especially heinous as they show a general lack of respect for what Expatria stands for.
 These include:

 • Price gouging (asking over what is needed for something, including under or overvaluing certain barter items)